 You can make them ripen faster, or you can use methods to prolong their shelf lives.
-It is important to note that they are not going to increase or decrease the life of a banana drastically, but want it can do is give you some wiggle room to work with.
+It is important to note that they are not going to increase or decrease the life of a banana drastically, but they can give you some wiggle room to work with.

 Make bananas ripen faster

-If you purchase bananas when the skin is still green and you they seem to be taking too long to turn ripe you can hasten the process.
+If you purchase bananas when the skin is still green and they seem to be taking too long to ripen, you can hasten the process.

 What you would need to do is get a brown paper bag and put the bananas in there.
 It should make the fruit reach full ripeness within a couple of days.
 If you want to make it happen even faster then throw an apple in the bag with it.
 I’m not sure how, but I guess it somehow communicates with the banana telling it to hurry up and be delicious.

 Bananas are more than just a delicious snack (or ingredient), they also have amazing health benefits as well.
 Potassium (one of the main nutrients in bananas at 450 mg) specifically, has a whole host of health benefits that keep your body performing at its peak.

 Potassium is great for preventing cramps.
 This is one of the reasons that professional athletes – especially long distance runners – consume bananas during breaks.
 The potassium in the banana regulates the fluid in your body, helping your muscles stay hydrated and preventing them from seizing up when overworked.

 How to shop for bananas